 - Set up your computer or mobile device close to the WiFi router (in the same room if possible).
 The more walls and appliances such as TVs or Microwaves the wifi has to travel through, the slower the signal.
 Being close to the router will help your upload speeds and make the video connection more stable.

 - Avoid having a light or window directly behind you.
 This makes it hard for me to see you, your hands, and your harp strings.
-Keep the light sources behind the camera on your device if possible.
+Place a light source (such as a window or lamp) behind the camera on your device if possible.

 - Have the ability to plug in your device to charge.
 Video conferencing drains battery life.
 Getting all set-up only to realize you have a low battery and can’t reach the plug is frustrating and time consuming.

 - Position your device about arms length away from you and ideally about eye level in height.
-If it’s too far away and the software will have trouble picking up the harp sound.
+If it’s too far away the software will have trouble picking up the harp sound if you are using the internal microphone on your device.
+In harp lessons, I need to see your hands on the strings as you play and your face at the same time.

 - You don’t need fancy holders or stands for your device.
 You can use a 2nd music stand, a barstool, or a tall piece of furniture to position your device for harp lessons.